itosue/self-introduction/README.md

 ### [@martinheidegger](https://github.com/martinheidegger)

 Hello!
 My name is Martin HEIDEGGER.
 I am 29 years old.
-I am not a native speaker.
-Much like you, I also studied english from Junior Highschool.
+I am not a native english speaker.
+Much like the students, I also studied english from Junior Highschool.
 My mother-tongue is german.
 I come from the country-side of Austria where everybody has a strong dialect.
 When I finished my education my english was not any better than what I commonly hear in Japan.
 The exchange with the international Open-Source community has helped me and my english skills a lot.
-Not just in regards to reading and writing but also with my speaking skills.
-These days I can communicate my thoughts fluently in english and I thought that maybe I can share some lessons with you!
+Not just in regards to reading and writing but also improved my speaking skills.
+These days I can communicate my thoughts fluently in english and I thought that I can maybe share some of the lessons I learned with japanese developers!

 # Attendee